Libel Show Celebrates 100 Years of Mischief, Memories

 Students invited past participants back to enjoy this year's production.
 Several alumni shared their memories for the book.

-Class of 1965 graduate Jack Bissell, who in his last year at law school starred as former Dean Emerson Spies, recalled that the show was primarily a series of scripted skits and didn’t include the musical numbers and band that feature prominently in modern productions.
-In his final year of Law School the Libel Show spoofed the Civil War, with a group of professors of northern origin, headed by Spies, taking on professors of southern origin, led by Professor Neill Alford.
+Class of 1965 graduate Jack Bissell, who in his last year at Virginia starred as former Dean Emerson Spies, recalled that the show was primarily a series of scripted skits and didn't include the musical numbers and band that feature prominently in modern productions.
+That year the Libel Show spoofed the Civil War, with a group of professors of northern origin, headed by Spies, taking on professors of southern origin, led by Professor Neill Alford.

 "Prior to the show the actor paid a visit to the office of the professor he was going to imitate and invited him to attend," Bissell said.
 At the show's opening the professor would walk down the center aisle with the student.
 "It was good fun and the spoof was always taken in stride."